 The door groaned open, hinges crying out like a drunk waking too fast.
 Jyn Serra stepped through, shoulder first.
 She moved like someone who didn't trust the floor to hold—light on her feet, tight in the chest, gaze scanning the shadows like they might bite.

 Her curls bounced around her jawline, damp from the street, but she didn't seem to notice.
-Her eyes were sharp, but not sharp like a blade—sharp like broken glass, the kind that cuts even when you think it's already been swept up.
+Her eyes were sharp, but not sharp like a blade—sharp like broken glass, the kind that cuts even when you think it's been swept up.

-"Room's crawling tonight," she said, voice gravel-wrapped, rough from too many sleepless shifts.
+"Room's crawling tonight," she said, voice rough and gravel-wrapped from too many sleepless shifts.
 She dropped a scuffed holo-pad on the counter near Lucien with a thud.
 "Cassian's not just scratching sigils on doors anymore.
 He's worming into the feeds.
 Static's full of him.
 Took me an hour to gut it clean."

 He leaned forward, elbows on his knees, red light dragging across his cheekbones like dried blood.
 "Show me."